Tieton, Washington

 Tieton (/ˈtaɪ.ətən/) is a city in Yakima County, Washington, United States.
 The population was 1,389 at the 2020 census.

-In recent years, Tieton has suffered economic depression, with the decline of its fruit warehouses.
-As of 2007, a Seattle lawyer and the founding president of the art publishing house Marquand Books have been investing in the city and attempting to revive it, with a project they call project "Mighty Tieton."

 History

 Tieton was officially incorporated on June 5, 1942.

 Tieton gets its name from the Tieton River, meaning "roaring water".

+Tieton has suffered economic depression, with the decline of its fruit warehouses.
+In 2007, a Seattle lawyer and the founding president of the art publishing house Marquand Books have been investing in the city and attempting to revive it, with a project they call project "Mighty Tieton".
+In 2025, the council decided to close the library by the end of the year due to budget constraints.